Skip to content

 Screen recreation and process death on (not only) Android

-Child Stack automatically preserves the stack when a configuration change or process death occurs.
-Use the persistent argument to disable stack preservation completely.
-When disabled, the stack is reset to the initial state when recreated.
-Note: since version v2.2.0-alpha01, the persistent argument is deprecated, you can pass serializer = null to disable state saving.
+Child Stack automatically preserves the state when a configuration change or process death occurs.
+To disable state preservation completely, pass serializer = null argument.
+When navigation state saving is disabled, the state is reset to the initial value when recreated.

 Components are created in their order.
 E.g. the first component in the back stack is created first, then the next component in the back stack is created, and so on.
 The active component is the latest component created.